• Ir a navegación principal

 Dental Model Resin, the most precise of all Formlabs resins, is also suitable for room temperature moldmaking.
 Castable Resin can also be used for RTV processes.
 This can be useful to jewelers already working with this material.
 Castable Resin prints are softer than our Standard Resins and so post-curing is required before using Castable prints as master models.

 After creating the RTV mold, Castable master models should be inspected for any deformation to confirm the integrity of the mold.
-Castable Resin would not be suitable for high temperature vulcanization.
+Castable Resin would not be suitable for high temperature vulcanization

 High Temp Resin works well for high temperature vulcanization and can be used with natural rubber.
 High temperature molding silicones may have different mechanical behaviors.